green-trees/hello-world/README.md

 # hello-world
-my devotion to real science
+on the path to ancient wisdom